 Program Entry Phase

-Each fall and spring, you will have the opportunity to complete a 12-week scheduled integrative learning experience in order to provide a common foundational content and context for the learning in the program.
-Each 12-week scheduled integrative learning experience requires a three-day intensive residency experience in Sioux Falls, SD (some exceptions may apply for students outside of North America).
+You will have the opportunity to complete core courses in order to provide a common foundational content and context for the learning in the program.
+Each core course is asynchronous.
+Activities include experimental learning, readings and responses to literature, dialogue with fellow students and faculty, and synchronous online presentations.
 Core learning experiences can be taken in any order.

-Specialized reading and research on the literature and history of your area of specialization
+Asynchronous specialized reading and research on the literature and history of your specialization

-Specialized reading and research on the concepts and models of your area of specialization
+Asynchronous specialized reading and research on the concepts and models of your specialization

-Specialized reading and research on practices and research methods of your area of specialization
+Asynchronous specialized reading and research on practices and research methods of your specialization

 Generative Learning Phase

-Upon completion of specialization and core learning experiences, you are permitted to take the comprehensive exams, which demonstrate the capacity to integrate and apply across the content of the program.
-When the exams are completed, you will begin the process, under the continued direction of your mentor team, of creating a full-length disseminable dissertation or, with approval, a related artifact that accomplishes the same learning objectives.
+Upon completion of core learning experiences and asynchronous special inquiry, you will take a comprehensive exam to demonstrate the capacity to integrate and apply across the content of the program.
+Following your comprehensive exam, you will begin the process, under the continued direction of your mentor team, of creating a full-length disseminable dissertation or, with approval, a related artifact that accomplishes the same learning objectives.

 Comprehensive Exam